FC-Datalog as a Framework for Efficient String Querying

-\subparagraph*{Document Spanners and FC.} Introduced by Fagin, Kimelfeld, Reiss and Vansummeren~\cite{Spanners}, \emph{document spanners} (or \emph{spanners}) are a rule-based framework for Information Extraction.
+Introduced in~\cite{Spanners}, \emph{document spanners} (or \emph{spanners}) are a rule-based framework for Information Extraction.
 Spanners were introduced to capture the core functionality of AQL, a query language used for IBM's SystemT.
 Informally, spanners are functions that take a text document as input and output a relation over intervals (called \emph{spans}) from the document. \changetwo{Intuitively, primitive extractors (which are commonly regular expressions with capture variables called \emph{regex formulas}) extract relations of spans, and these are then combined using relational algebra.}

 Many works on spanners, particularly in the area of enumeration (see e.g. \cite{constantDelay2, constantDelay, constantDelay3}), have been concerned with the subclass of \emph{regular spanners}, which are regex formulas extended with projection ($\projection$), union ($\cup$) and natural join ($\join$).
-However, \cite{Spanners} showed that this subclass cannot express more than recognizable relations.
-The full class of spanners introduced by Fagin et al. \cite{Spanners} are called the \emph{core spanners} as these achieve the original motivation of capturing the core functionality of AQL.
+However, \cite{Spanners} showed that this subclass cannot express more than the recognizable relations.
+The full class of spanners introduced in \cite{Spanners} are called the \emph{core spanners} as these achieve the original motivation of capturing the core functionality of AQL.
 Core spanners extend the regular spanners with string equality (denoted $\stringeq$), an operation necessary to perform fundamental tasks such as reading multiple occurrences of a string.
-This added expressibility comes at the cost of reduced efficiency (see e.g. \cite{splog, DominikMario}).
+This added expressivity comes at the cost of reduced efficiency (see e.g. \cite{splog, DominikMario}).
 Further extending the core spanners with set difference gives the class of \emph{generalized core spanners}.